hrishin/pokemon-shakespeare/README.md

 {"name":"pikachu","description":"Whenever pikachu cometh across something new,  't blasts 't with a jolt of electricity.
 If 't be true thee cometh across a blackened berry,  't’s evidence yond this pokémon did misprision the intensity of its charge."}
 ```

+* Optionally: A APKI key for [funtranslations](https://funtranslations.com) can be passed from an environment variable `TRANSLATION_API_KEY` to the application

 ## Testing

 ### Run Unit Tests